-Motivation: The more fine-grained and adaptive traffic engineering enabled by Software-Defined Networks (SDN), is one of the key benefits of this new networking paradigm [11].
-However, reaping the benefits of a more adaptive network control is still challenging in practice due to the inherent asynchrony in the communication between SDN controller and switches, and also in the switches themselves [17].
-Indeed, many potential disruptions, (transient or even permanent) inconsistencies, and instabilities, have been identified and studied empirically and analytically over the last years, making the SDN update problem an active area of research [13], [6].
+network control is still challenging in practice due to the inherent asynchrony in the communication between SDN controllers and switches, and also between the switches themselves [18].
+Indeed, many potential disruptions (transient or even permanent), inconsistencies, and instabilities have been identified and studied empirically and analytically over the last years, making the SDN update problem an active area of research [13].

-Network updates are not only relevant in the context of a more adaptive and fine grained traffic engineering (typically, for minimizing network loads), but the ability to quickly and consistently reroute flows is crucial for the correctness, availability, and performance more generally.
+Network updates are not only relevant in the context of a more adaptive and fine grained traffic engineering (typically, for minimizing network loads), but the ability to quickly and consistently reroute flows is crucial for correctness, availability, and performance more generally.
 For example, network update problems arise due to changes in the network's (security) policy, upon link failures, or during maintenance work.

-The recent introduction of a notion of time in SDNs and the resulting more accurate synchronization, enabled timed updates in OpenFlow [24]: updates which can be scheduled accurately in time and hence allow to mitigate, or even avoid entirely, the above problems.
-In particularly, it has been shown that so-called flow swaps [24], results in significantly less packet loss during updates.
+The recent introduction of a notion of time in SDNs and the resulting more accurate synchronization, enabled timed updates in OpenFlow [25]: updates which can be scheduled accurately in time and hence allow to mitigate, or even avoid entirely, the above problems.
+In particularly, it has been shown that so-called flow swaps [25], results in significantly less packet loss during updates.

-However, while synchronized SDNs enable a faster and more consistent network update, they still pose a challenging algorithmic problem which is hardly understood today: on the one hand, it is desirable that the update, respectively rerouting of flows is completed fast.
-On the other hand, it is important that the update is congestion-free, which implies that the update schedule of flows needs to be jointly optimized: due to capacity constraints and given link latencies, flows may temporarily interfere, which results in packet loss and harms performance.
+While synchronized SDNs enable faster and more consistent network updates, they still pose a challenging algorithmic problem which is hardly understood today.
+On the one hand, it is desirable that the update, that is, the rerouting of flows is completed fast.
+On the other hand, it is important that the update is congestion-free, which implies that the update schedule of flows needs to be jointly optimized.
+Due to capacity constraints and given link latencies, flows may temporarily interfere, resulting in packet loss and hinders performance.

-Our contributions: This paper initiates the study of the fundamental problem of how to schedule the update of multiple network flows in a synchronized SDN in a congestion-free manner.
-We show that the problem is NP-hard already for flows of unit size and network links with unit delay.
-We also show that a greedy approach to update the network can delay the update significantly.
+Our Contributions: This paper initiates the study of the fundamental problem of how to schedule the updates of multiple network flows in a synchronized SDN in a congestion-free manner.
+We show that the problem is NP-hard for flows of unit size and network links with unit delay.
+We also show that a greedy approach to update the network can significantly delay the update.
 Our approach is based on a time-extended network construction and resource dependency graph.
 We implement our system in Openflow 1.5 using the scheduled bundles feature, and evaluate its feasibility and efficiency on a small-scale testbed and using large-scale simulations.